ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 **Notes:**
 - The exact frequency configuration is set during manufacturing and cannot be changed by the user
-- Regional regulatory compliance must be verified before operation
+- Regional regulatory compliance must be verified before operation, while the modem hardware supports a wider bandwidth than the local regulations may allow within this range
 - Custom frequency bands between 142-1050 MHz are available upon request
 - Each frequency variant uses optimized SAW filtering for maximum selectivity and noise rejection